Ask AI

 Prognosis and risk of recurrence

 The prognosis of ASD is variable and can be influenced by several factors.
-For instance, an elevated ESR and refractoriness to corticosteroids have been associated with poor prognosis.
+Elevated ESR and refractoriness to corticosteroids have been associated with poor prognosis.

 Guidelines